 When the constituent particles occupy only the corner positions, it is known as Primitive Unit Cells.
 A primitive cell is formed by the constituent particles when the effective number of atoms of the unit cell is one.

 When the constituent particles occupy other positions in addition to those at corners, it is known as Centred Unit Cell.
 There are 3 types of Centered Unit Cells:

 - Body Centred: When the constituent particle at the centre of the body, it is known as Body Centred Unit cell.

-- Face Centred: When the constituent particle present at the center of each face, it is known as Face Centered Unit cell.
+- Face Centred: When the constituent particle present at the centre of each face, it is known as Face Centered Unit cell.

-- End Centred: When the constituent particle present at the center of two opposite faces, it is known as an End Centered Unit cell.
+- End Centred: When the constituent particle present at the centre of two opposite faces, it is known as an End Centered Unit cell.